Potsdam: Governorate of Potsdam

 Between 1815 and 1945, the city of Potsdam served as capital of the Regierungsbezirk of Potsdam (Regierungsbezirk Potsdam).
 The Regierungsbezirk encompassed the former districts of Uckermark, the Mark of Priegnitz, and the greater part of the Middle March.
 It was situated between Mecklenburg and the Province of Pomerania on the north, and the Province of Saxony on the south and west (Berlin, with a small surrounding district, was an urban governorate and enclave within the governorate of Potsdam between 1815 and 1822, then it merged as urban district into the governorate only to be disentangled again from Potsdam governorate in 1875, becoming a distinct province-like entity on 1 April 1881).
 Towards the north west the governorate was bounded by the rivers Elbe and the Havel, and on the north east by the Oder.
 The south eastern boundary was to the neighbouring governorate of Frankfurt (Oder).
 About 500,000 inhabitants lived in the Potsdam governorate, which covered an area of about 20700 km2, divided into thirteen rural districts, partially named after their capitals:

 The traditional towns in the governorate were small, however, in the course of the industrial labour migration some reached the rank of urban districts.
 The principal towns were Brandenburg upon Havel, Köpenick, Potsdam, Prenzlau, Spandau and Ruppin.
 Until 1875 Berlin also was a town within the governorate.
 After its disentanglement a number of its suburbs outside Berlin's municipal borders grew to towns, many forming urban Bezirke within the governorate of Potsdam such as Charlottenburg, Lichtenberg, Rixdorf (after 1912 Neukölln), and Schöneberg (all of which, as well as Köpenick and Spandau, incorporated into Greater Berlin in 1920).
-The urban Bezirke were (years indicating the elevation to rank of urban Bezirkor affiliation with Potsdam governorate, respectively):
+The urban Bezirke were (years indicating the elevation to rank of urban Bezirk or affiliation with Potsdam governorate, respectively):